SulcaBogdan/SulcaBogdan/README.md

 <img width="250px" align="left" src="https://cdn.discordapp.com/attachments/1002485120307056680/1076202200570789888/pixel-dodan.png"/>

-<p align="left"> I'm a 25-year-old living in Romania, and my passion is to be creative and make a difference in the world.
+<p align="left"> I'm a 25-year-old living in Romania and i am passionate about technology.
+After completing college, I started working as a salesman where I was part of a team of ten individuals that managed both call center and ground work.
 Working with a team of people gives me a sense of fulfillment, and I love the collaborative environment it provides.
-After completing college, I started working as a salesman where I was part of a team of ten individuals that managed both call center and ground work.
 This position taught me how to communicate with people in a professional manner and develop skills that can be applied to any work environment.

 I'm an honest and straightforward individual who believes in doing things the right way.
 I don't cut corners, and I strive for perfection in everything I do.
 I like to maintain an organized and clean workspace, which is a reflection of how I write code.
 My dream is to become a proficient developer, to utilize my creativity and spontaneous ideas to create something original and meaningful for the world.
 I strive to evolve mentally, spiritually, and physically, making everything I do about personal growth.